jtclemm/lammps/doc/src/atom_style.rst

 The *dipole* style is part of the DIPOLE package.

 The *peri* style is part of the PERI package for Peridynamics.

+The *sphere/bpm* style is part of the BPM package.

 The *electron* style is part of the USER-EFF package for :doc:`electronic force fields <pair_eff>`.